 Samuel spent his final time on earth at the home of his daughter Mary in Galloway, OH.
 There, he died on Oct.
 4, 1902, at the age of 80.
 His remains were placed into eternal rest in Prairie Township Cemetery in Alton, OH.
 A military-issue stone was set at the grave.
 [Find-a-Grave]

 Once she learned that her husband was dead, Sarah filed an application to receive his Civil War pension payments.
-Writing affidavits of support were her brother Jerome B. Jennings, lifelong friend Leroy Forquer and cousin Thomas Flanagan.
+Writing affidavits of support were her brother Jerome B. Jennings, lifelong friend LeRoy Forquer (of the family of Frederick and Margaret "Peggy" [Faidley] Dull) and cousin Thomas Flanigan (of the family of Thomas and Barbara [Haines] Ream Sr.).
 One investigator noted that she "has a 'screw' loose."
-She survived her husband by 24 years, and returned to Ursina.
-At the end of her life she drew $30 per month in pension payments.

 ~ Stepdaughter Mary Elizabeth (Bookman) Dougherty ~